skelterjohn/wgo/README.md

 You can modify "W/.gocfg/gopaths" at any time to change the GOPATH priority.
 For instance, if you put third party dependencies in "W/vendor/src", and you want calls to `go get` to put new source in there, make sure "W/vendor" is the first line in "W/.gocfg/gopaths" (this is the default when you run `wgo init` with no additional arguments).

+####wgo-exec####

+If you install "github.com/skelterjohn/wgo/wgo-exec", the wgo-exec tool can be used to run arbitrary commands with GOPATH adjusted for the workspace.
+In a bash shell, running `wgo-exec foo bar` is equivalent to `GOPATH=$(wgo env GOPATH) foo bar`.

+The wgo-exec tool can be useful for situations where it is easier to change the command run than to change the environment for a command.

 ####.gocfg/vendor.json####

 The ".gocfg/vendor.json" file maps import paths to repository revisions.
 It is written and used by the "github.com/skelterjohn/vendor/vend" package.
 The `vendor` tool can also make use if it, and can be installed by running `go get github.com/skelterjohn/vendor`.